stevensimba/is-number/README.rst

 .. image:: https://img.shields.io/v/stis-number
    :alt: PyPi

-A Python library to determine if something is a number.
+A Python library to determine if something is a number...

 Installation
 -------------